distortedfusion/blade-components/docs/10-components/list-group.md

 ---
-title: List Groups
+title: List Group
-description:
+description: List information in an organized manner or refer to a different source.
 ---

-List information in an organized manner or refer to a different source.

 ```blade-component-code
 <x-list-group>